Understanding Ambivalence

 You know,

-And we also need videos like this or teaching that says how do we practically do that?
+And we also need videos like this or teaching that says,

-Because this is hard to do.
+Because this is hard to do,

-Because if the option is just to push people out of it,
+But the option is actually worse because if the option is just to push people out of it,

 Then we're leaving them alone in places where they're really feeling already too pathetic and kind of helpless.